|

 Boil uncovered, over high heat, until water is absorbed.

 Once the water is absorbed gently stir from bottom to top.
-Just a couple
+Just a

-of turns only.
+couple of turns only.

-Cover and continue to cook over LOW heat for another 30 minutes or until
+Cover and continue to cook over LOW heat for another 30 minutes or

-the rice is tender.
+until the rice is tender.

 Hints . . .

-Don't concern yourself
+Don't concern yourself with weighing the meat too

-with weighing the meat too much.
-If you are serving 5 people just use
+much.
+If you are serving 5 people just use 5 - 8 pieces of meat.

-temptation to stir.
-Too
+Resist the temptation to stir.
+Too much stirring

-much stirring causes the rice to become "amogollao" or sticky.
+causes the rice to become "amogollao" or sticky.

 It is traditional to cook the chicken with bones and all.
 People will